kyphan38/web/assets/docs/technical/soft skills/3-ccc.md

 - Resistance to showing "imperfect" work
   - Some teams hesitate to share work in progress due to fear of appearing unprepared or "not good enough"
-  - Example: a developer avoids pushing early code to a shared repository until it's "perfect," delaying feedback and collaboration
+  - Example: A developer avoids pushing early code to a shared repository until it's "perfect," delaying feedback and collaboration
 - Fear of judgement being used against the team
   - Teams worry that exposing issues might reflect poorly on their competence or be used in performance evaluations
-  - Example: a team avoids sharing missed deadlines in retrospectives, fearing blame rather than using the data to improve
+  - Example: A team avoids sharing missed deadlines in retrospectives, fearing blame rather than using the data to improve
 - Not feeling "safe" in the workplace
   - When people don't feel safe to speak up or share transparently, visibility breaks down
-  - Example: in a high-pressure culture, junior members may avoid raising red flags or asking for help to avoid negative attention
+  - Example: In a high-pressure culture, junior members may avoid raising red flags or asking for help to avoid negative attention

 Strategies for enhancing visibility